Nadim-MH/sql-data-warehouse-Analytics-project/README.md

    Run the DDL script to create bronze tables, then execute `EXEC bronze.load_bronze` to bulk load data from CSV files.
 3. **Execute Silver Pipeline:**
    Run the DDL script for silver tables, then execute `EXEC silver.load_silver` to cleanse and transform the data.
-4. **Deploy Gold Views:**
+4. **Deploy Gold Views & Reports:**
-   Execute the scripts in the `gold` folder to create the dimensional models and reporting views.
+   Execute the scripts in the `gold` folder to create the dimensional models and the business reporting views.
 5. **Run Tests:**
    Verify data integrity by running the scripts in the `tests/` directory.